dimagi/commcare-hq/corehq/apps/userreports/README.md

 #### Ancestor location expression
 This is used to return a json object representing the ancestor of the given type of the given location.
-For instance, we could pass the location id of Cambridge and a location type of state to this expression to get the Massachusetts location.
+For instance, if we had locations configured with a hierarchy like `country -> state -> county -> city`, we could pass the location id of Cambridge and a location type of state to this expression to get the Massachusetts location.

 ```json
 {